AVSystem/scala-commons/docs/RedisDriver.md

 # Redis driver

 **⚠️ WARNING: This module is deprecated and scheduled for removal in a future release.
-Please migrate to an alternative solution.**
+It has not been actively tested since v2.21.0.
+Please migrate to an alternative solution. **

 `commons-redis` - Scala driver for Redis